chapmancbVCU/chappy-php-starter/docs/database_operations.md

 This function accepts two arguments:
 - `$column` - The name of the column to be dropped.
-- `$preserveColumn` - A boolean flag that defaults to false.
-Set to true if you want to keep the column and drop only the index constraint.
+- `$preserveColumn` - A boolean flag that defaults to true.
+Set to true if you want to keep the column and drop only the primary key constraint.
 The default value is true.

 **Dropping Unique Constrained Columns**